exakat/exakat/docs/Rules.rst

 ####################

-Avoid using whole classes as typehint.
-Always use interfaces, so that you may use different classes, or versions of classes.
+Avoid using classes as typehint : always use interfaces.
+This way, different classes, or versions of classes may be passed as argument.

 .. code-block:: php